pousse-cafe/pousse-cafe.github.io/documentation.md

 More information regarding Attributes can be found in [this section](#more-on-attributes).

-## Implement Aggregates
+## Implement aggregates

-The central element in Pousse-Café is the Aggregate and its related Services (i.e. the Factory and the Repository).
+The central element in Pousse-Café is the aggregate and its related services (i.e. the factory and the repository).

-### Aggregate Root
+### Aggregate root

-The Aggregate Root is implemented by a class extending `AggregateRoot<K, D>` where
+The aggregate root is implemented by a class extending `AggregateRoot<K, D>` where

-- `K` is the type representing the identifier that can be used to reference the Aggregate and
+- `K` is the type representing the identifier that can be used to reference the aggregate and
-- `D` is the type representing the data related to the Aggregate.
+- `D` is the type representing the data related to the aggregate.

-`D` must implement the interface `EntityAttributes<K>` which defines an attribute for Aggregate's ID.
+`D` must implement the interface `EntityAttributes<K>` which defines an attribute for aggregate's ID.

-It is recommended to defined ``D`` as a static inner-class of the class defining the Aggregate Root.
-Indeed, Domain logic and data model are strongly linked.
+`D` is the definition of aggregate root's attributes.

-Pousse-Café decouples Domain logic and data implementation.
-This way, an Entity's implementation is not crippled by technical details about how data have to be defined or annotated to fit the underlying storage technology.
+It is recommended to defined ``D`` as a static inner-class of the class defining the aggregate root.
+Indeed, domain logic and data model are strongly linked.

-Below example describes a Product Aggregate giving the possibility to place an Order i.e. remove a number of units from the number of available units.
-If there are enough units available, the `OrderPlaced` Event is issued.
-Otherwise, the `OrderRejected` Event is issued.
+Below example describes a Product aggregate root which has a single `availableUnits` attribute.

     @Aggregate(
         factory = ProductFactory.class,